Literacy in the creative arts

 Vocabulary growth occurs whenever students are exposed to new material like a story, singing a song, role playing, following dance steps, or describing an artwork.

-'Every time a musician picks up the instrument, there are fireworks going off all over their brain.'
+'Every time a musician picks up their instrument, there are fireworks going off all over their brain.'
+[Quote by Dr Anita Collins.]

 The digital age has changed the way modern learners learn.
 For generations to thrive, our methods need to adapt amongst today's distractions and vividly engage students.